chanhman/walkthedog/README.md

 > Write a React or React Native component for a row in the calendar that handles the various states it can be in (available, booked with someone else’s dog, booked with your dog)

-> Write the server side function that runs when a user presses “book” (pseudocode is fine)
+> Write the server-side function that runs when a user presses “book” (pseudocode is fine)

 The component that allows you to book time can be viewed below.
-Given the time, I chose to follow Supabase's convention and utilized their methods to interact with the database.(https://supabase.com/docs/guides/api/creating-routes?language=javascript#using-the-api).
+Given the time, I chose to follow Supabase's convention and utilized their methods to interact with the database. (https://supabase.com/docs/guides/api/creating-routes?language=javascript#using-the-api).

 - [Component](app/components/Hour.tsx)